facebookarchive/contest/README.md

 * the "args" parameter is the list of arguments to pass to the program execution

-Note that "args" contains only one argument, and this argument uses the Go templating syntax. `.Name` expands to the value contained in `Target.Name`, since the target is the root object passed to the template.
-This means that you can also use `.ID` or `.FQDN` if you want to access other members of the target structure.
+Note that "args" contains only one argument, and this argument uses the Go templating syntax. `.ID` expands to the value contained in `Target.ID`, since the target is the root object passed to the template.
+This means that you can also use `.FQDN` or `.PrimaryIPv6` if you want to access other members of the target structure.
 After the name expansion is done, the resulting string will be unique per target, and ConTest will execute the "echo" command with this customized output